Top 10 Reasons Why SEOs Fail on Social Media

 Also hoarding PageRank was very important while linking out to somebody who does not link back a sign of idiocy.

-Why giving away your Google juice?
+Why give away your Google juice?
 When you do not give away anything, even things that do not cost money nobody will like you.

 5. SEOs are sneaky